jupi421/colbuilder/docs/core/README.md

    - Sequence alignment using Muscle
    - Collagen structure generation with MODELLER
    - Crosslinks application (if specified) with MODELLER
-   - Optimization of crosslinks using Chimera
+   - Optimization of crosslinks orientation for bonding

 2. **Geometry Generation (Fibril Geometry)**
    - Building system geometry from contact distance or crystal contacts